TimothyDanielQlik/git-site/docs/conflicts.md

 The best option is to open the file in a text editor and make the change manually.

-???
-Tip
-    See [Set up Custom Actions in Sourcetree](custom-action.md) to link a text editor to your custom actions.

 Tove opens the file in VS Code.

 ![vs](assets/images/vs.png)